Trish McKelvey: Cricket career

-She played 15 Test matches for New Zealand, captaining the side in all of them.
+She played 15 Test matches for New Zealand, captaining the team in all of them.
 The record was two wins, three defeats and ten draws.
 Her Test career spanned the period 1966 to 1979, and included Tests against not only traditional rivals England and Australia, but also against South Africa and India.
 The three-Test tour of South Africa in 1971–72, which was won 1–0, was the last official representative match any South African cricket team, men's or women's, would play for 18 years as teams boycotted South Africa because of the apartheid regime.

 McKelvey scored 699 Test runs at an average of 29.12, with a highest score of 155*.
 She also captained New Zealand in all 15 One Day Internationals she played in, winning seven, losing seven, with one tie.
 McKelvey also played for the International XI in the 1973 Women's Cricket World Cup, finishing fourth out of seven teams.

 McKelvey's 15 Tests as captain means she has captained New Zealand more times than the next two women in the list combined.
 As of July 2005, she remains the only New Zealand women's Test captain to have won a Test match.

 In 1992, McKelvey became the first woman board member of New Zealand Cricket.
 She has also served on the board of Bowls New Zealand.